rasakhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 4: Script to display last 10 lines of /etc/passwd Task 5: Script to display first 10 lines of /etc/passwd Task 6: Script to print 3rd line of file iacta
+Task 7: Script to create funny named file with text Best School in it Task 8: Script to write the results of ls -la command in a file